splunk/public-o11y-docs/_includes/admin/roles_apm.rst

   * - WRITE_CONFIG
-    -  - Create, edit, and delete the following APM components:
+    -  - Create, edit, and delete the following APM components.
+Functionality in the API is similarly restricted by capability.
+          - Span tags
           - MetricSets
-          - Business Workflows.
+          - Business Workflows
+          -
-       - Configuration options for traces and spans.
+       - Configure options for traces and spans.
        - The following methods for the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
           - PUT
           - POST